 Filler combined with neurotoxin doesn't necessarily make the filler last longer, but hyaluronic acid filler longevity is increased by a decrease in motion.
 This may explain why the combo effect of the two seems to give the filler a slightly longer life in certain patients.

-If you've tried neurotoxin or filler but have yet to try the treatments together, you may want to consider it, as both in combo are necessary for optimal results. as most doctors agree it's the right step to take for optimal results.
+If you've tried neurotoxin or filler but have yet to try the treatments together, you may want to consider it.
+Most injectors would agree that both in combo are necessary for optimal results.

 Corina, RN, CANS is Board Certified and trained in several types of cosmetic procedures.
 She is a true artist creating natural looking results!